Shmouse/Left4DeadReborn/README.md

     - 🌓 Reborn Cam w/ NightVision

 - 🔁 **Struggle out of incapacitation & self-revive mod**
-  - Modified version of *StruggleLeft4Dead* for solo play
+  - Modified version of *StruggleLeft4Dead* made more forgiving for solo play
+  - Spam [SPACE BAR] to get up
   - Includes a tailored config file for balance and realism

 - 🤖 **Bot support for struggle/self-revive**